-The scientists challenge the conventional thought of using BMI as the major or only indicator if a patient is eligible for surgery.
-It dives deeper to make professionals think in terms of the bigger picture and the future health and life expectancy of each patient.
+The scientists challenge the conventional thought of using BMI as the major or the only indicator if a patient is eligible for surgery.
+It dives deeper to make professionals think in terms of the bigger picture and each patient’s future health and life expectancy.

 Many experts believe that BMI doesn’t always reflect why a person is obese.
-Some believe the overall average BMI used in this study is low and could skew data.
+Some believe the average BMI used in this study is low and could skew data.
 However, the overall consensus is that the protocol for determining whether a patient should or shouldn’t have bariatric surgery needs to evolve.

-Ultimately, this study demonstrates that there are other factors other than the general body mass index that will predict the risk of death in patients who undergo weight loss surgery.
-This can occur from various medical conditions or diseases they may have, their age, their gender or if they have or do smoke.
+Ultimately, this research demonstrates that there are factors other than the general body mass index that will predict the risk of death in patients who undergo weight loss surgery.
+This can occur from various medical conditions or diseases they may have, including their age, their gender, or if they have or do smoke.